Fall Restraint Systems

 Fall Restraint Systems are engineered to prevent individuals from accessing hazardous areas near building edges.
 Utilising Safety Lines or Anchor Systems coupled with lanyards, these systems restrict movement beyond safe limits, effectively preventing falls and ensuring worker safety.

 Fall restraint, as the name suggests, refers to any method or system that 'restrains' a person from falling from a raised platform while working at height.
 In the "Working at height hierarchy" the first priority is to work from ground, If that isn't possible due to the nature of the work or location, Fall Restraint is the preferred method of height safety over the next step which is Fall Arrest.
 Fall Restraint prevents the fall from occurring - it restrains the user - wheres as Fall Arrest mitigates the result of a fall once it has occurred.
-Prevention is safer option and it can be implement using equipment such as guardrails, safety platforms, anchor points, roof safety lines that prevent falls from height.
+Prevention is safer option and it can be implement using equipment such as Guard rail safety platforms anchor points Roof Safety lines horizontal safety lines that prevent falls from height.

 If you are a building owner, contractor commissioned to carry out work at height or control work at height on a project or building you become a ‘duty-holder’ according to the ‘Work at Height Regulations – 2005’.
 Duty Holders are responsible for ensuring all work at height complies to the regulations.
 The Work at Height Regulations 2005 apply to all workplaces in the United Kingdom, including construction sites, factories, and offices.
 Failure to comply with these regulations can result in prosecution and fines.